helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 into an existing project.
 Some developers do both, using the generator to create the project at first and then to update the project as they evolve the OpenAPI document or change the generation options they select.
-Others create the project in some other way—​for example, using the [Helidon CLI](../../cli.md).
+Others create the project in some other way for example, using the [Helidon CLI](../../cli.md).
 The OpenAPI generator CLI and plug-in both support each type of usage.

 If the OpenAPI generator finds a pre-existing API or model file, it overwrites